sudoskys/StableDiffusionBook/docs/paint/Practicalguide.en.md

 Another thing is that if the request is for pixel work, you should remove any negative hints of conflict (if any).

+- Sequencing

+The words at the front will anchor the colour distribution of the picture.
+What is important goes first.

 - Semantic offset prevention

 To prevent semantic shifts, prioritise emoji and then use less complex syntax like `with` unnecessarily.